Geothermal energy: Geothermal power

 Geothermal power is electrical power generated from geothermal energy.
 Dry steam, flash steam, and binary cycle power stations have been used for this purpose.
 As of 2010 geothermal electricity was generated in 26 countries.

-As of 2019, worldwide geothermal power capacity amounted to 15.4 gigawatts (GW), of which 23.86 percent or 3.68 GW were in the United States.
+As of 2019, worldwide geothermal power capacity amounted to 15.4 gigawatts (GW), of which 23.86% or 3.68 GW were in the United States.

 Geothermal energy supplies a significant share of the electrical power in Iceland, El Salvador, Kenya, the Philippines and New Zealand.

 Geothermal power is considered to be a renewable energy because heat extraction rates are insignificant compared to the Earth's heat content.
-The greenhouse gas emissions of geothermal electric stations are on average 45 grams of carbon dioxide per kilowatt-hour of electricity, or less than 5 percent of that of coal-fired plants.
+The greenhouse gas emissions of geothermal electric stations are on average 45 grams of carbon dioxide per kilowatt-hour of electricity, or less than 5% of that of coal-fired plants.

 Geothermal electric plants were traditionally built on the edges of tectonic plates where high-temperature geothermal resources approach the surface.
+These plants are usually built on land where the subsurface has high temperatures, is highly permeable, and is near a large water reserve as a source for a working fluid.
 The development of binary cycle power plants and improvements in drilling and extraction technology enable enhanced geothermal systems over a greater geographical range.
 Demonstration projects are operational in Landau-Pfalz, Germany, and Soultz-sous-Forêts, France, while an earlier effort in Basel, Switzerland, was shut down after it triggered earthquakes.
 Other demonstration projects are under construction in Australia, the United Kingdom, and the US.
 In Myanmar over 39 locations are capable of geothermal power production, some of which are near Yangon.